cyberlink1/Mining-Scheduler/mining-scheduler-exporter/README.md

  * lolminer api port 9144
  * phoenixminer api port 3333
  * claymore api port 3333
+ * teamredminer api port 4028
+ * sgminer api port 4028
+ * nsgminer api port 4028

+If you wish to change the port on any of the plugins you can edit the plugin.pm file and search for $url.
+It will containe the address:port entry.

 There is a stats plugin called none.pm, this one returns 0 on all stats.